DanielleDalmeida/DanielleDalmeida/README.md

 , ### Hi there 👋, I'm Danielle D'Almeida

-- 🔭 I’m currently working at Sumus Informática as a Junior Account Management Analyst.
+- 🔭 I’m currently working at Continental as trainee strategic planning.
 - 🌱 I currently have knowledge with PYTHON, VBA, POWER BI.
 - 🌱 I’m currently learning  MACHINE LEARNING.
 - 📫 How to reach me: danielle0990@hotmail.com